Skip to content

 clean gas grill

 After each use, brush your grates and wipe down surfaces.
-Every few months, deep clean your grill, including the burners and drip tray.
+Every few months, deep clean your grill, including the burners and drip tray such as our Napoleon charcoal tray.
 A clean grill is a happy grill that'll serve you better and longer.

 Check for Gas Leaks